|

 Petrovka, 25, Moscow

-Central Exhibition Hall "Manege"
+at Central Exhibition Hall "Manege"

 1, Isaakievskaya pl., St.-Petersburg